thecapacity/thecapacity.github.io/_posts/2013-04-07-sensor-democracy.md

 **

-I&#8217;ll still have to spend some time figuring out what `HeartbeartBitmap` represents, but that&#8217;s (hopefully) trivial to reverse engineering how to connect to the sensor and it&#8217;s own protocol.
+I’ll still have to spend some time figuring out what `HeartbeartBitmap` represents, but that’s (hopefully) trivial to reverse engineering how to connect to the sensor and it’s own protocol.